|Country of Origin||United States|

 Always be consistent with them and train them with patience.
 Reward them with lots of vocal praises as well as their favorite treats.
 It will motivate them to be focused on the training session.

-- Cold region is suitable for them, so it is better to keep Huskita in a cold region rather than in an extremely hot region.
+- The cold region is suitable for them, so it is better to keep Huskita in a cold region rather than in an extremely hot region.

 - Although both of its parents are very popular breeds, Huskita still is not recognized by any major Kennel Club including American Kennel Club.